saratvs/todo-typescript/README.md

+**#Revised Version**
+- By Event Delegation I made the code more and more readable and also optimized

 # Todo App

 A simple Todo application built with TypeScript.

 ## Features